Funding for STEM Projects Affected by COVID-19

 Anne Reece, chair of the trustees, Reece Foundation, said: “Providing young people with stimulating activities is more important now than ever as they face a potentially long period of time at home and away from school.

-If you have an idea for a STEM project or are an organisation delivering STEM activities to young people in the North East and require support, please contact: firstname.lastname@example.orgBack to News
+If you are looking for funding for a STEM education project in the North East or are an organisation delivering STEM activities for young people and require support, please contact: email@example.com